clkim/DeepLearningPython35/README.md

 `cd` into the directory _DeepLearningPython35_ if not already there.

-You must be on the branch _chap1_30-hidden-neurons-3.0-eta_.
+You must be on the specified branch for the class
+- For the Part 1 class: _chap1_30-hidden-neurons-3.0-eta_

 Verify with `git branch` (see section on "How to clone GitHub repository into local directory").
-If not, do `git checkout chap1_30-hidden-neurons-3.0-eta` to switch to that branch, then verify with `git branch`.
+If not, do e.g. for Part 1 class `git checkout chap1_30-hidden-neurons-3.0-eta` to switch to that branch, then verify with `git branch`.

-The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
+The commands shown in the text area below do the following listed items; the text area also shows the _Terminal_ console response to the commands:
 - First, just verify we see the newly created container named _deeplearning_
 - At _DeepLearningPython35_ directory, start `docker` container _deeplearning_ and specify option to attach an interactive shell,
   with `docker container start -ai deeplearning`